quantsingularity/QuantumNest/code/README.md

 ## Overview

 QuantumNest Capital is a comprehensive financial technology platform designed for institutional and retail investors.
-This enhanced version includes advanced AI capabilities, robust security features, and enterprise-grade financial services suitable for investor presentation and production deployment.
+This version includes advanced AI capabilities, robust security features, and enterprise-grade financial services suitable for investor presentation and production deployment.

 ## 🚀 Key Features